wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 * Integrate PayPal with your WordPress powered site.
 * Accept donation on your WordPress site for a cause.
 * Allow your users to specify an amount that they wish to pay.
 Useful when you need to accept variable payment amount.
 * Ability to specify a reference value for the payment.
+* Add PayPal Buy Now buttons anywhere on a WordPress post or a page.
+* Ability to set the country code to use a particular language for the PayPal checkout page.
+* Create a payment button widget to accept payment in any currency accepted by PayPal.

 == Usage ==